B2F/nginx-cache-manager/README.md

 In the above, cache keys containing the "example.com/en" token will be erased without confirmation.
 To preview your changes, use the **--list** option below.

 ###List your cache content selectively (--list)###
-The --list argument returns cache keys filtered by the token argument (no invalidations involved):
+The --list argument returns cache keys filtered by the token argument (no invalidations involved), sorted by name:

     nginx-cachelord.sh example.com/en --list
     /var/cache/nginx/5/cc/f03037321598888c7eb6503853824cc5:KEY: GETexample.com/en